About

 Teaching

-Jon has taught marine ecology and oceanography for more than twenty years, and he is a Senior Fellow of the Higher Education Academy (SFHEA).
+Jon has taught marine ecology and oceanography for more than 25 years.
+He is a Senior Fellow of the Higher Education Academy (SFHEA) and has received Vice-Chancellor's Awards for Teaching and for Postgraduate Supervision & Training.

 External roles and responsibilities